Mr-Kumar-Abhishek/brain-beats-blog/_posts/2023-05-06-314-hz-pure-tone-for-leo-zodiac-Ignite-your-Inner-sun-with-sound-healing.md

 **Ready to embrace your cosmic rhythm?** Press play, stand tall, and let 314 Hz fuel your fire—without burning out.

-*Have you tried zodiac-specific sound healing?
-Share your Leo-sized wins in the comments below!* 🦁✨
+*Have you tried zodiac-specific sound healing?* 🦁✨